 Imagine you need to edit and sign PDF docs which are one of crypto-ransomware types targeted, so you go to G Suite Marketplace and look for a program to help you with that.
 If you are not a big fan of Gantt charts in MS Project and think your in-house project management tools might not be enough, you then opt for a tool that helps you create, track, and share schedules with the team and stakeholders online.
 Another popular program that can save time is cloud-based file format converter.
 If your business is into design, there are a number of applications (basic and advanced ones) to touch up and edit photos in the cloud.
 This is not an exhaustive list of third-party apps that can both do good and bad to your work process.

 Opportunities are infinite with all the utilities that you can connect to your Google Drive.
 Some of them prove to be trustworthy; others are less reliable and could be malicious.
-Some security experts predict that malicious applications will infect cloud storages with Ransomware through encrypted files omitting G Sync software.
+Security experts predict that malicious applications will infect cloud storages with ransomware through encrypted files omitting G Sync software.
+Ransomware will mature towards infecting applications developed by trusted companies and taking access to end-users’ data through these apps.

 Announcing Automatic Ransomware Protection

-Spinbackup is the first to introduce automatiс protection against Ransomware.
-By the end of Q3 we will release an innovative CASB functional that will automatically detect Ransomware activities in your domain, warn you with the security alerts and provide automatic and manual recovery of encrypted items.
-Spinbackup is going to protect G Suite organizations and enterprises from Ransomware with unique and smart algorithm that is based on your backup.
-For the first time in history, G Suite companies will be AUTOMATICALLY protected from Ransomware.
+Spinbackup is the first to introduce automatiс protection against ransomware.
+It is an innovative CASB functional that will automatically detect ransomware activities in your domain, warn you with the security alerts and provide automatic and manual recovery of encrypted items.
+The beta version is already accessible for all Cybersecurity & Backup customers.
+Spinbackup is going to protect G Suite organizations and enterprises from ransomware with unique and smart algorithm that is based on your backup.
+For the first time in history, G Suite companies will be AUTOMATICALLY protected from ransomware.
 Don’t miss this!